 What credit cards reimburse Global Entry?

-Several premium travel cards offer Global Entry or TSA PreCheck statement credits, including Capital One Venture X, Chase Sapphire Reserve®, American Express® Gold Card, Bilt Mastercard®, and Capital One Venture.
+Several premium travel cards offer Global Entry or TSA PreCheck statement credits.
+The ones we highlight include the Capital One Venture X Rewards Credit Card, Chase Sapphire Reserve®, American Express® Gold Card, and Capital One Venture Rewards Credit Card.

 How do I know if my Global Entry is expired?

-Log into your TTP account and check your membership details.
-Your expiration date will be clearly displayed.
-You can also find your expiration date on the back of your Global Entry card.
+Log into your TTP account or check the CBP One app.
+Your expiration date is also printed on the back of your Global Entry card.

 Can I use my Global Entry card as a Real ID?

-Yes, your Global Entry card can serve as a Real ID for TSA purposes, which can save you a trip to the DMV.
-However, you'll still need your passport for international travel.
+Yes, your Global Entry card can serve as a Real ID for TSA purposes.
+You'll still need your passport for international travel.

 How long does Global Entry renewal take?

-Processing times vary widely.
-Renewals without an interview can be approved in as little as 2-14 days.
-If an interview is required, the process can take 3-8 months, depending on appointment availability at enrollment centers.
+Renewals without an interview can be approved in as little as 2–14 days.
+If an interview is required, expect 4–7 months on average — or up to 11 months at high-demand enrollment centers.

-What happens if I forget to renew before my Global Entry expires?
+What if I forget to renew before my Global Entry expires?

 Bottom Line